Seasonal Affective Disorder: Causes and Treatment

 Light Therapy

 Light therapy, or phototherapy, is a primary treatment for SAD.
-It involves sitting near a special light box that mimics natural sunlight, helping to trigger biochemical changes in the brain that lift mood and alleviate symptoms.
+It involves sitting near a special light box that mimics natural sunlight.
+This helps trigger biochemical changes in the brain that lift mood and alleviate symptoms.

 - Effectiveness: Light therapy is effective for many people with SAD and generally shows improvement within a few days to weeks.